Shihab23033/Django-projects/README.md

 - View delete history (see all deleted tasks)
 - Restore deleted tasks from history
 - Mark tasks as complete/incomplete
+- Sort tasks by deadline, name, or created date (ascending/descending)
+- Search tasks by name or description (with highlighted matches)
 - AJAX for dynamic updates (no page reload)
 - Bootstrap for a modern UI